underrobyn/ctf-challenges/rem-rootsays/README.md

-NetCat into this machine and find the flag.
+ncat into the machine and find the flag.

 Hint 1: Try the `sudo -l` command